t73fde/llf/README.md

 in a s-expression: forms (aka functions).
 Forms can be special, their arguments are not evaluated before calling the form.

+## Note

+* Cyclic structures are currently not supported.
+Creating them will likely lead to a stack obverflow.

 ## Usage

 * [Zettelstore](https://zettelstore.de) and its [client